justeslam/offsec2/notes/generic.md

 ```bash
 ps aux | grep process_name
 ```
-Aux argument will provide all processes, and piping to grep filters.
+Aux argument will provide all processes, and ping to grep filters.

 ---

-#### Adding Rerositories
+#### Adding Repositories

 Sources are stored in /etc/apt/sources.list.
 Let's say that a package isn't found, so you can't install new binaries or packages, you're likely missing the source location in which the binary or package is held.
 Modify the provided file to include the source you need.